karlch/vimiv-qt/docs/documentation/configuration/plugins.rst

 Currently the following user plugins are available:

 * None, waiting for your plugin :)

+If you would like to write a plugin, some of the information on :ref:`writing_plugins` may be helpful to get started.

 In addition to plugins that can be added by the user, vimiv ships with a few default plugins that can be activated: